Forsyth Fire

-The Forsyth Fire is a wildfire burning 30 mile north of St. George, Utah.
-The fire was ignited on June 9, 2025 from a lightning strike starting a fire inside a tree trunk.
+The Forsyth Fire was a wildfire that burned 30 mile north of St. George, Utah.
+The fire was ignited on June 9, 2025, from a lightning strike starting a fire inside a tree trunk.
 Strong winds on June 19 resulted in the fire to rapidly spread towards Pine Valley.
 The fire has destroyed 14 residential structures and four outbuildings.
-As of 21 July 2025, the Forsyth Fire has burned 15,662 acre and is 99% contained.
+The fire reached 100% containment on August 7 at a size of 15,675 acre.

 Background

 The Forsyth Fire spread outside of tree as a smoldering flame from strong winds caused the fire to pick up.
 There were very hot temperatures and strong winds that aided the fire's rapid spread.
 Additionally, there were single-digit humidity levels, all these contributing to red flag warnings and fire weather watches.
 Steep terrain drove the fire, along with making it difficult for fire crews to access the area.